OOPSpam/blog/_posts/2023-03-16-spam-protection-for-gravity-forms.md

 Follow [Add site to Cloudflare](https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/) article in their official docs to change your website's DNS address and put it behind Cloudflare.
 By simple adding your website to Cloudflare isn't enough.
 You need to [enable Bot Fight Mode](https://developers.cloudflare.com/bots/get-started/free/) to activate this protection.
 If the visitor's IP is suspicious then a CAPTCHA (namely Turnstile) will appear and ask the user to solve the challenge.
 Note that the visitor will not be able to solve the CAPTCHA if cookies and javascript are disabled in their browser.
 More about Turnstile check out: [What No One Tells You About Cloudflare Turnstile](https://www.oopspam.com/blog/cloudflare-turnstile).

-Cloudflare is a good alternative to reCAPTCHA as it's much lighter than reCaptcha.
+Cloudflare is a good alternative to reCAPTCHA as it's much lighter than reCAPTCHA.

 ### Block access to website by country